m4kman/quizzicle/README.md

 ## Live Preview

-The live preview of this app can be accessed at: [m4kman](https://m4kman-quizzicle.netlify.app/)
+The live preview of this app can be accessed at: [Live Preview](https://m4kman-quizzicle.netlify.app/)